BartPermentier/al-toolbox/README.md

 - ALTB: Change Object Prefix
     - This will only change the prefix of object names and fields.
     So not for actions, events subscribers, parts on pages, keys...

+- ALTB: Generate SetLoadFields
+    - If there's a Get, Find, ... in a statement over multiple lines, the genered code can be incorrect. e.g:
+        ```
+        if
+            RecVar.Get()
+        then
+            TestFunction(RecVar.TestField);

+        // Will genereate:
+        if
+            RecVar.SetLoadFields(TestField);
+            RecVar.Get()
+        then
+            TestFunction(RecVar.TestField);
+        ```

 ## Before After
 ![BeforeAfter](resources/BeforeAfter.png)